-Natasha Burgess graduated in Film and Media Studies in 2016 after picking the course following her interest in the subject at A-level.
+Natasha Burgess graduated in Film and Media Studies in 2016 after picking the course following her interest in the subject at A Level.
 She tells us that after leaving college, she knew that the area of Film and Media was something that she wanted to pursue as a future career.
 “The UCLan Film and Media course seemed like the perfect course that offered a range of modules as well as the work experience module in Year 2, to prepare me for my future career.”

 Whilst at UCLan, Natasha spent two years as a course representative and was awarded the Outstanding Achievement Award in Film and Media Studies.
 After graduating, Natasha stayed with UCLan working as a research assistant on a project for the Brewery Arts Centre in Kendal.
 She also worked as a chaperone and assistant with The Television Workshop over the summer, where Natasha was involved in chaperoning a short film at Coronation Street and hosting the fourth Television Workshop film festival at Media City.

 “I was then accepted onto the British Councils Generation UK Language and Internship programme in Shanghai, China.
 I studied and worked at City Weekend magazine in the marketing department for two months, which was an amazing experience!
 I hosted events, wrote press materials and worked with some incredible people.
-Upon my return to the UK in January, I was offered the positon of Student Support Project Officer at UCLan.”
+Upon my return to the UK in January, I was offered the position of Student Support Project Officer at UCLan.”

 Natasha has been a member of the Television Workshop Salford Group for the past five years, cementing her decision that she wanted to work in the film and media industry.
 “I have also gained work experience at a Fashion Networking company in Manchester, worked as an extra on TV sets, and in events and marketing at an international magazine, which has allowed me to gain experience in different areas of the industry.
 My international experience in China has also allowed me to develop personal skills and experience which I now apply to all areas of my personal and professional working attitude.”